top of page

 Lugano was last on our trip.

-We had done enough scenic routes, both on boats and trains, so we skipped this scenic train and settled for the regular train journey which takes about 2 to 2.5 hours to reach from Lucerne.
+We had done enough scenic routes, both on boats and trains, so we skipped this scenic train and settled for the regular train journey, which takes about 2 to 2.5 hours to reach from Lucerne.

 Like the rest of Switzerland, Lugano is also extremely beautiful.
+Ideally, one should plan to stay here for a few days; although a day trip was also quite gratifying.

 Swiss Miniature